Juvenile Detention Center

 Assigned chaplains and other interested churches maintain community involvement through the provision of religious services.
 Local civic and college groups provide many special activities as well.
 There are also group-counseling sessions provided on a daily or, in some instances, a weekly basis.

-A source of financial support continues to come from the Waalkes Living Memorial Fund in memory of the late Judge Wallace Waalkes.
+A source of financial support for the center continues to come from the Waalkes Living Memorial Fund in memory of the late Judge Wallace Waalkes.
 This fund, supervised by three trustees, continues to fund special projects for programs and materials for the juveniles in Secure Detention.
+In addition to this, the center also heavily relies on donations and contributions from various community partners and organizations.